MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Business Requirements Modelling Subject Outline.md

 Students will work in a team but be assessed as an individual based on SPARKPLUS and the

-Contributions Table to be provided in the assignment [[specification]].
+Contributions Table to be provided in the assignment [[Requirements Specification]].
 Hence each member of the team

 may receive a different mark for this assignment based on the peer assessment reports.